1974 ND bachelor’s degree

 2000 ND master’s degree

 John Nagy joined Notre Dame Magazine as an associate editor in 2006.
 He worked for seven years in media and public relations in the Washington, D.C., area, getting his start in online journalism when respectable people didn’t do such things.
-He holds degrees in English and history from the University of Virginia and Notre Dame, and he’d like to write a book someday but figures he’ll have to wait until either he grows up or his six kids do.
+He holds degrees in English and history from the University of Virginia and Notre Dame, and he’d like to write a book someday but figures he’ll have to wait until either he grows up or his seven kids do.
 His wife, Alicia née Scheidler ’99, is his hero.

 Associate Editor/Web Editor